Topicaine Side Effects

 Generic Name: lidocaine topical

-Note: This document contains side effect information about lidocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Topicaine.
+Note: This page contains side effects data for the generic drug lidocaine topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Topicaine.

 For the Consumer

 Applies to lidocaine topical: topical application aerosol liquid, topical application cream, topical application dressing, topical application foam, topical application gel/jelly, topical application lotion, topical application ointment, topical application pad, topical application patch extended release, topical application powder, topical application solution, topical application spray

 As well as its needed effects, lidocaine topical (the active ingredient contained in Topicaine) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking lidocaine topical, check with your doctor or nurse immediately:Incidence not known

 - Blurred vision

 - chest pain or discomfort

 - difficult or troubled breathing

 - difficulty with swallowing